juanelojga/loopback3-connector-couchbase/README.md

 # loopback-connector-couchbase

-The Couchbase Connector module compatible with Loopback 3.
+The Couchbase Connector module compatible with Loopback 3 and Couchbase 5.
 This connector uses N1QL to perform queries.

 ## What is N1QL